pensono/dogears/NOTES.md

 - `src-pru`: Files required for the program running on the PRU which interfaces with the adc over GPIO pins.
 - `src-cpp`: Source files for the C++ interface.
 This code communicates with the code on the PRU
 - `src-python`: Source files for the python interface
+- `examples`: Example code is placed here.
+Adding or modifying an example is the preferred way to test out new functionality.
 - `include`: `.h` files which must be included by users of the cape
-- `lib`: Dynamically linked binaries which must be linked by users of the cape
+- `lib`: Dynamically linked binaries which must be included by users of the cape

 The pru and c++ sources build with the included makefiles.

+## C++ Implementation notes
+The library allows for samples to be retrieved either as 32-bit signed integers or floating point numbers.
+Templates are used to keep the code generic.